kimfetti/kimfetti.github.io/_drafts/2019-12-20-down-and-up.md

 ## Backstory and Problem Extensions

-Earlier I mentioned that there were several reasons why this problem caught my eye.
-The first reason is exactly as we have been discussing.
-I was amazed at how tricky the problem sounded initially versus how simple it became as soon as I created an appropriate mental image of the situation.
+Earlier I mentioned this problem caught my eye for several reasons.
+The first reason is exactly what we have been discussing.
+I marveled at how tricky the problem sounds initially as opposed how simple it becomes as soon as you construct an appropriate mental image of the situation.

-The second reason that this problem piqued my interest is its history.
+The second reason this puzzle piqued my interest is its history.
 As explained in Kordemsky's book, Leonid Mikhailovich Rybakov, a Soviet mathematician who lived in the early 20th Century, created this "Down and Up" problem.
-I'm often fascinated by math problems that transcend geography and time period because such problems help us feel more connected with the past and with others around the globe.
+I deeply appreciate math problems that pervade through many time periods and geographies.
+Solving such puzzles allows me to feel more connected to the past and to other mathematicians around the globe.

-The final reasons I was so particularly drawn to this problem is that Rybakov first thought up this problem when returning home from a successful duck hunt.
-Kordemsky encourages readers to contemplate why this could be the case but goes on to explain in the answer section.
+Finally, this problem sparked my curiousity because Rybakov first thought it up when returning home from a successful duck hunt.
+Kordemsky encourages readers to contemplate why this could be the case but goes on to explain in his "Answers" section.
 From <em>The Moscow Puzzles</em> book:

 > Looking at his boots, Leonid Mikhailovich noticed that their entire lengths were muddied where they usually rub each other while he walks.
 "How puzzling," he thought, "I didn't walk in any deep mud, yet my boots are muddied up to the knees." <br>